Size matters. At least where your credit score is concerned.

 Leave Your Old Credit Cards Open (Unless They Charge)

 The older the average age of your accounts, the better, as far as the credit bureaus are concerned.
+So the notion that you should close your old accounts for your credit’s sake?
+Yeah, that’s a credit myth, and completely untrue.

 To keep that average age as old as possible, don’t open new accounts without a good reason, and don’t close your old accounts unless they charge an annual fee.
 Even if you don’t use the card anymore, it helps keep your average account age high.